-pilbouti's economic freedom score is 55.8, making its economy the 105th freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 0.3 point from last year, and Djibouti is ranked 14th out of 47 countries in the Sub-Saharan Africa region.
-The country's economic freedom score is lower than the world average and higher than the regional average.
-Djibouti's economy is considered "mostly unfree" according to the 2024 Index.
+pilouti's economic freedom score is 55.7, making its economy the 114th freest in the 2025 Index of Economic Freedom.
+Its rating has decreased by 0.1 point from last year, and Djibouti is ranked 17th out of 47 countries in the Sub-Saharan Africa region.
+The country's economic freedom score is lower than the world average but higher than the regional average.
+Djibouti's economy is considered "mostly unfree" according to the 2025 Index.

-Systemic weaknesses in the economy persist in the protection of property rights and effective enforcement of anticorruption measures.
-Implementation of deeper institutional reforms is critical to inspiring more dynamic economic growth.
+Systemic weaknesses in the Djiboutian economy persist in the protection of property rights and the enforcement of measures against corruption.
+Implementation of deeper institutional reforms is critically needed to inspire more dynamic economic growth.
 The judiciary remains vulnerable to political influence.
 The regulatory system's lack of transparency and clarity injects considerable uncertainty into entrepreneurial decision-making.
-Labor laws are inefficient and complicated.
+Labor laws are both inefficient and complicated.
 Women work predominantly in the informal sector.
-The most recent available inflation rate is 5.2 percent.